John 14:7 – …from henceforth ye know him, and have seen him.

 Most importantly, it is this statement, in verse 10, from Jesus himself, “I speak not of myself,” that makes clear that Jesus was not speaking about himself as being God the Father, literally, but that He was being moved by God (God’s Spirit) and therefore could speak with such authority.

-Jesus was clearing speaking as He was moved by the Spirit of God (the Holy Spirit that dwelt within)
+Jesus was clearly speaking as He was moved by the Spirit of God (the Holy Spirit that dwelt within)

-Note: God gave Jesus the commands (instructions) as what He should say and do.
+Note: God gave Jesus the commands (instructions) as to what He should say and do.

 John 12:49 For I have not spoken of myself; but the Father which sent me, he gave me a commandment, what I should say, and what I should speak.

 John 12:50 And I know that his commandment is life everlasting: whatsoever I speak therefore, even as the Father said unto me, so I speak.

 All of the Bible passages have to be read and understood in such a way that they are both sound in doctrine and harmonize without contradicting God’s Word given us through Christ (Heb 1:1-5)

 (See also: Frequently Asked Questions About Creation ).